-Ceremony Sample: Love & Marriage, Revised 8-26-2022
+Ceremony Sample: Love & Marriage, Revised 1/23/2024

 Welcome Message

 We have been invited here today by NAME and NAME to share with them this very personal, very significant moment in their lives.
-In the time they have been together, their friendship, love and understanding of each other have continued to grow.
+In the time [x years] they have been together, their friendship, love and understanding of each other have continued to grow.
 They have found their lives to be so entwined, that they have decided to live from this day on as a married couple.

 Readings

-Love, in a marriage that is a mature partnership between equals, fosters honest communication and a mutual sense of well-being.
+In a marriage that is a mature partnership between equals, love fosters honest communication and a mutual sense of well-being.
 It is a promise to demonstrate your commitment, both expressing your love for each other, and being open to experiencing the love you receive.
 When you really listen, you learn what speaks love to each other in the things you do and say.
-Expressions of love might be as simple as daily morning hugs before work, small but meaningful compliments, playing a board game together, or whatever it is that lets you know they care.
+Expressions of love might be as simple as daily morning hugs before work, small but meaningful compliments, playing a game together, or whatever it is that lets you know they care.
 Love is often described as many different things to many different people, and it is.
 Love is what you make of it, by being together.

 If you make the effort, you will find yourselves in a marriage that will grow and last for all of your years together.